OpenBB-finance/OpenBB/guides/getting_started.md

 As mentioned in the "Explanation of Menus", some information also transfers over to other menus and this includes the loaded market data from <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/load/" target="_blank">load</a>.
 So, if you would visit the `ta` menu (which stands for <a href="https://www.investopedia.com/terms/t/technicalanalysis.asp" target="_blank">Technical Analysis</a>) you will see that, by running any command, the selected period above is depicted again.
 Return to the Stocks menu again by using `q` and use it again to return to the home screen which can be shown with `?`.

 <h2>Accessing other sources of data via API keys</h2>
 Within this menu you can define your, often free, API key from various platforms like Alpha Vantage, FRED, IEX, Twitter, DeGiro, Binance and Coinglass.
-API keys are in essence a set of random characters that is unique to you.
-For example, an API key could look like the following `a215egade08a8d47cfd49c849658a2be`.
+API keys are in essence a set of random characters that is unique to you.<br></br>

 You can access this menu from the homepage with `keys` which will open the menu as shown below:

 <img src="images/api_keys.png" alt="API Keys" width="800"/>

 Within this menu you are able to set your API keys to access the commands that require that key.
 You can do so by typing the command followed by the API key, for example: `fred a215egade08a8d47cfd49c849658a2be`.
 When you press `ENTER` (⏎) the terminal will test whether this API key works.
 If it does, you receive the message `defined, test passed` and if it does not, you receive the message `defined, test failed`.

 To figure out where you can obtain the API key, you can enter the command (e.g. `av`) and press `ENTER` (⏎) or use the table below. **We recommend that you gradually obtain and set keys whenever you wish to use features that require an API key.
 For example, if you are interested in viewing recent news about a company, you should set the API key from the 'News API'.**

 | Command    | Name                                     | URL                                                                                |
 |:-----------|:-----------------------------------------|:-----------------------------------------------------------------------------------|